ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 [[R296]](#r296) Testability: Data Orchestration solutions that isolate data source (producer) and consumer utilize a topic-driven publish/subscribe messaging system.
 An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R297]**
-Data Orchestration utilized in a BPI MUST support low latency.
+Data Orchestration utilized in a BPI MUST support Low Latency.

 *Low latency in this context refers to a latency that does not impact the overall system latency of the BPI.*

-[[R297]](#r297) Testability: There are many Data Orchestration solutions that are low latency.
+[[R297]](#r297) Testability: There are many Data Orchestration solutions that are Low Latency.
 An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R298]**
 Data Orchestration utilized in a BPI MUST be scalable and highly available such that overall system latency is not impacted when volume meaningfully and rapidly changes at any point in time.

-[[R298]](#r298) Testability: There are many Data Orchestration solutions that are highly scalable, highly redundant to guarantee high-availability and have low latency.
+[[R298]](#r298) Testability: There are many Data Orchestration solutions that are highly scalable, highly redundant to guarantee high-availability and have Low Latency.
 An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 *The BPI Data Orchestration must include the following four components:*